Geek, gamer, writer, graphic artist. Ced's favorite shows and adventures are those that allow him to enjoy the world from his bedroom.

 6. There’s Not Just One, but Five Combat Systems

 To assist learning, the game provides a variety of training missions and conditioning quests, as well as a specific minigame for you to hone your expertise in each style.
-In short, even if you dislike complex battles, you will come to love Yakuza Ishin’s variety.
+In short, even if you dislike complex battles, you will come to love the variety.
 Pretty soon, you would also wish for this flexibility to appear in other games.